io_uring from Userland

 }

 We aren’t going to go into the details of the system call for now since that will probably covered in future posts.
-Moving on, lets check the file descriptor returned to us by __sys_io_uring_setup. ![[Pasted image 20260324001655.png]]
+Moving on, we backtrack to __io_uring_queue_init_params and check the file descriptor returned to us by __sys_io_uring_setup since we did

 And… what is happening with fd here?